Teaching-projects/SZE-MOSZE-2020-Random/README.md

 #### Operating the game:

 The user starts the game from the command line interface, giving an input parameter.
+This input parameter is a **JSON** file.
 I will refer to this file as ***game configuration file***.

-This input parameter is a **JSON** file formatted as follows:
+The file is formatted as follows:

     {
       "map"  : "../maps/map1",